Interwoven Quotes

 Interwoven quotes by George Washington

-#25.
 Scientists themselves readily admit that they do not fully understand the consequences of our many-faceted assault upon the interwoven fabric of atmosphere, water, land and life in all its biological diversity.
 But things could also turn out to be worse than the current scientific best guess.
 In military affairs, policy has long been based on the dictum that we should be prepared for the worst case.
-Why should it be so different when the security is that of the planet and our long-term future? - Author: Prince Charles
+Why should it be so different when the security is that of the planet and our long-term future? ~ Prince Charles

 Interwoven quotes by Prince Charles

-#26.
 I am a design chauvinist.
 I believe that good design is magical and not to be lightly tinkered with.
 The difference between a great design and a lousy one is in the meshing of the thousand details that either fit or don't, and the spirit of the passionate intellect that has tied them together, or tried.
 That's why programming - or buying software - on the basis of "lists of features" is a doomed and misguided effort.
-The features can be thrown together, as in a garbage can, or carefully laid together and interwoven in elegant unification, as in APL, or the Forth language, or the game of chess. - Author: Ted Nelson
+The features can be thrown together, as in a garbage can, or carefully laid together and interwoven in elegant unification, as in APL, or the Forth language, or the game of chess. ~ Ted Nelson

 Interwoven quotes by Ted Nelson